 (Return to main page)

 The "OSCARs" (Academy Awards for Cinema) almost certainly have been using suboptimal voting systems.
-The purpose of this page is to collect suspicious historical OSCAR examples.
+The purpose of this page is to collect suspicious historical OSCAR examples and consider how well different voting systems would (and did) handle them.

 Warning: I am not a film expert, and have not done enough research about OSCARs.
 Therefore, it is quite possible that some of the examples on this page contain stupid errors or misunderstandings by me.
 I am presenting them only as fuel for future research by people who understand more than I do about films, and not as the "final word."
 Also, the actual OSCAR vote totals have generally (always?) been kept secret, which makes analysis more difficult.
 Caveat Emptor.